A Clockwork Orange (film)

 The film premiered in New York City on 19 December 1971 and was released in the United Kingdom on 13 January 1972.
 The film was met with polarised reviews from critics and was controversial due to its depictions of graphic violence.
 After it was cited as having inspired copycat acts of violence, the film was withdrawn from British cinemas at Kubrick's behest, and it was also banned in several other countries.
-In the years following, the film underwent a critical re-evaluation and gained a cult following.
-It received several awards and nominations, including four nominations at the 44th Academy Awards, including Best Picture.
+In the years following, the film underwent a critical re-evaluation and earned a cult following.
+It received several awards and nominations, with four nominations at the 44th Academy Awards, including Best Picture.

-In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress.
+In the British Film Institute's 2012 Sight & Sound polls of the world's greatest films, A Clockwork Orange was ranked 75th in the directors' poll and 235th in the critics' poll.
+In 2020, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In a futuristic Britain, Alex DeLarge is the leader of a gang of "droogs": Georgie, Dim and Pete.
-One night, after getting intoxicated on drug-laden "milk-plus", they engage in an evening of "ultra-violence", which includes a fight with a rival gang.
-They drive to the country home of writer Frank Alexander and trick his wife into letting them inside.
-They beat Alexander to the point of crippling him, and Alex violently rapes Alexander's wife while singing "Singin' in the Rain".
-The next day, while truant from school, Alex is approached by his probation officer, PR Deltoid, who is aware of Alex's activities and cautions him.
+In a futuristic Britain, Alex DeLarge is leader of a gang of "droogs": Georgie, Dim, and Pete.
+They engage in an intoxicated evening of "ultra-violence", which includes beating a vagrant and fighting a rival gang.
+They beat writer Frank Alexander to the point of crippling him, and Alex rapes Alexander's wife while singing "Singin' in the Rain".
+The next day Alex's probation officer, P. R. Deltoid, cautions him.

-Alex's droogs express discontent with petty crime and want more equality and high-yield thefts, but Alex asserts his authority by attacking them.
-Later, Alex invades the home of a wealthy "cat-lady" and bludgeons her with a phallic sculpture while his droogs remain outside.
-On hearing sirens, Alex tries to flee, but Dim smashes a bottle in his face, stunning Alex and leaving him to be arrested.
-Deltoid brings word that the woman has died of her injuries, and Alex is convicted of murder and sentenced to 14 years in prison.
+Alex's droogs are not content with petty crime and want more equality and high-yield thefts, but Alex asserts his authority by attacking them.
+Alex invades the home of a wealthy "cat-lady" and bludgeons her with a phallic sculpture while his droogs remain outside.
+On hearing sirens, Alex tries to flee, but Dim smashes a bottle in his face and leaves him to be arrested.
+The woman dies of her injuries, and Alex is sentenced to 14 years in prison for murder.

-Two years into the sentence, Alex eagerly takes up an offer to be a test subject for the Minister of the Interior's new Ludovico technique, an experimental aversion therapy for rehabilitating criminals within two weeks.
-Alex is strapped to a chair, his eyes are clamped open, and he is injected with drugs.
-He is then forced to watch films of sex and violence, some of which are accompanied by the music of his favourite composer, Ludwig van Beethoven.
-Alex becomes nauseated by the films and, fearing the technique will make him sick upon hearing Beethoven, begs for an end to the treatment.
+Two years into the sentence, Alex accepts an offer to be a test subject for the Minister of the Interior's new Ludovico technique, an experimental aversion therapy for rehabilitating criminals within two weeks.
+Alex is strapped to a chair, his eyes clamped open, and injected with drugs.
+He is forced to watch films of sex and violence, some accompanied by his favourite composer, Ludwig van Beethoven.
+Alex is nauseated and, fearing he will be sick upon hearing Beethoven, begs for an end to the treatment.

-Two weeks later, the Minister demonstrates Alex's rehabilitation to a gathering of officials.
-Alex is unable to fight back against an actor who taunts and attacks him and becomes ill wanting sex with a topless woman.
-The prison chaplain complains that Alex has been robbed of his free will; the Minister asserts that the Ludovico technique will cut crime and alleviate crowding in prisons.
+The Minister demonstrates Alex's rehabilitation to officials.
+Alex is unable to fight back against an actor who taunts and attacks him, and becomes ill upon attempting to grope a topless woman.
+The prison chaplain complains that Alex has been robbed of his free will; the Minister asserts that the Ludovico technique will cut crime and alleviate crowding in prisons, allowing more space for political prisoners.